valeriagili/GettinAndCleaningData_CourseProject/CodeBook.md

 5. cleaning the variable names making them fit the convention where a period is used as separator between words, and each word is capitalized.

-6. generating a second, tidy dataset named "averaged_HAR" by replacing each variable with its average computed for each group and each activity.
+6. generating a second, tidy dataset named "tidy_averaged_data" by replacing each variable with its average computed for each group and each activity.

 7. writing the tidy dataset into a tidy_table.txt file.